sytabaresa/kingly/README.md

 The machine additionnally can carry over environment variables, which are accessible in guards, and action factories.
 This helps maintaining such functions pure and testable.

-The `settings.updateModel` property is mandatory, and specify how to update a model from the ` .updates` produced by an action factory.
+The `settings.updateState` property is mandatory, and specify how to update a model from the ` .updates` produced by an action factory.
 We used successfully JSON patch operations for model updates, but you can choose to use the inmutable library of your choice or else.
-The important point is that the extended state should not be modified in place, i.e. `updateModel` is a pure function.
+The important point is that the extended state should not be modified in place, i.e. `updateState` is a pure function.

 ### Contracts
 All [previously mentioned](https://github.com/brucou/state-transducer#contracts) contracts apply.
-  The `settings.updateModel` property is mandatory.
+  The `settings.updateState` property is mandatory.

 The [key types](https://github.com/brucou/state-transducer/blob/master/src/types.js) contracts are summarized here :